Network filesystems

 NFS

 The Network Files System (NFS) allows to access files and directories over the network on Linux (Unix) computers.
-If there is a Windows computer samba is the alternative to nfs.
 The computer holding those data must have a nfs server and the computer requesting access to the data must have a nfs client.

 Note